 I practice daily humility moments.
-They’re gonna happen anyway, so my plan is beating humility to the punch so the blow is minimally invasive.
-Whenever I’m tempted to think I’m spiffy, I remember what happened the morning God introduced the concept of ministry.
+They’re gonna happen anyway, so I plan to beat humility to the punch so the blow is minimally invasive.
+Whenever I’m tempted to think I’m spiffy, I remember what happened the morning God introduced the concept of ministry to me, with His own unique brand of humor.

 Doesn’t everyone want to know God’s grand purpose for his or her life?
 Before my first book was out of production at the publisher (2009) I learned that new challenges were being added to my to-do list.
 There would be another book – and ministry.
 I wrote a couple business-related books in the late 1980s so wasn’t unbalanced by the book thing, but the thought of doing anything ministry-related was as foreign to me as becoming a chef.
 (I don’t cook – at all.
 Seriously.)